-The GS-5220 series can be programmed for advanced switch management functions such as dynamic port link aggregation, Q-in-Q VLAN, private VLAN, Multiple Spanning Tree protocol (MSTP), Layer 2 to Layer 4 QoS, bandwidth control and IGMP/MLD Snooping.
-Via the link aggregation of supporting ports, the GS-5220 series allows the operation of a high-speed trunk to combine with multiple fiber ports and supports fail-over as well.
+The GS-5220 series can be programmed for advanced switch management functions, such as dynamic port link aggregation, Q-in-Q VLAN, Multiple Spanning Tree Protocol (MSTP), Layer 2/4 QoS, bandwidth control and IGMP/MLD snooping.
+The GS-5220 series allows the operation of a high-speed trunk combining multiple ports.
+It consists of a maximum of 9 trunk groups with 2 ports for each group, and supports connection fail-over as well.